Alchemy-United-EV/AlchemyUnited/replit.md

 This is a premium web platform for Alchemy United, a luxury EV charging network.
 The project features a sophisticated one-page marketing website with comprehensive application forms for early access and host partnerships.
 Built with React and Express.js, it showcases high-end EV charging technology with luxury automotive brand positioning and premium user experience.
 The platform includes functional routing, form validation, and professional success flows for lead generation.

 ## Recent Changes
-- **Complete Verification Infrastructure**: Built email verification system with database schema, API endpoints, and member profile creation
+- **Complete Email Integration**: Successfully configured SendGrid with custom domain authentication for professional email sending
-- **Professional Email Templates**: Implemented SendGrid integration with luxury-branded verification emails
+- **Lead Management System**: Built comprehensive lead capture system with contact forms, partnership inquiries, and waitlist signups
-- **Admin Dashboard**: Full application management with status updates and invitation sending
+- **Email Notifications**: Automated professional email notifications for all lead submissions sent to admin
-- **Member Onboarding**: Seamless flow from application approval to verified membership with exclusive invitation codes
+- **DNS Configuration**: Successfully configured Google Workspace and SendGrid DNS records for alchemyunited.org domain
-- **Production Ready**: All core functionality complete for launch with database, authentication, and email systems
+- **Production Ready Email**: All email functionality tested and operational with professional domain authentication

 # User Preferences